 Is Your Liver Congested?
-Diabetes, viral infections of the liver (hepatitis), alcoholism, overeating, undernourished and malnourished, exposure to chemicals, heavy metal toxicity, obesity, recreational, OTC and prescription drug use, consumption of fructose and trans fats, repressed anger and chronic stress impact liver function.
+Diabetes, viral infections of the liver (hepatitis), alcoholism, overeating, undernourished and malnourished, ongoing exposure to harmful chemicals, heavy metal toxicity, obesity, recreational, OTC and prescription drug use, consumption of fructose and trans fats, repressed anger, and chronic stress impact liver function.

 As you can see from the lengthy list above, the healing protocol will vary depending on each individual’s unique biochemistry.

 Non-alcoholic Fatty Liver Disease (NAFLD)